When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 Outside the classroom, Lakeland students find many ways to grow, through athletics, clubs, performing arts, rodeo, students' associations, research, Indigenous initiatives, recreation facilities, public speaking and more.

 Lakeland also supports applied research to enhance the agriculture industry’s productivity, profitability and competitiveness, support student learning outcomes, and enhance social, environmental and economic outcomes in Alberta and beyond.

 Lakeland offers programming in the areas of agricultural sciences, business, energy, environmental sciences, fire and emergency services, health and wellness, human services, interior design technology, trades and technology, university transfer and foundational learning.

 Graduates of the following two-year diploma programs with Inorganic and Organic Chemistry, Introductory Soil Science, and Statistics may be eligible for direct entry.

-- Lakeland College • Environmental Science Diplomas (all majors)
+- Lakeland College • Environmental Science Diploma (all majors)

 - Assiniboine Community College • Land and Water Management

 - Holland College • Environmental Applied Science Technology diploma • Wildlife Conservation Technology diploma

 - Lethbridge College • Environmental Assessment and Restoration